 First time of asking, soon the third!”

 Ah, in my grave I well may be.

 The lover steps into the scene.
 He asks the mother light-heartedly where his “bird” is.
 He is of course referring to the daughter who he scorned only days before.
-She is now his “flower” and “picotee,” a kind of carnation with light coloured flowers and dark edged petals.
+She is now his “flower” and “picotee,” a kind of carnation with light-colored flowers and dark-edged petals.